rohandf/SourceTxProcessor/README.md

 (if folder has textures related to body material, similarly named textures related to face must not be present. one material at a time.)

 ## IN THE CASE PROGRAM DOES NOT OPEN
+Security error:
 Right click the app in file explorer, open properties, and there may be an option to unblock the program on your computer.
 WARNING!
 This is a risky procedure and you should only do this for apps and devs you trust.
 You may also have to disable your antivirus software.

+Error on compile, bottle.py: Find bottle.py and comment out lines 72-76